Al Davis: Legal battles

 In 1995, after being unable to secure a new stadium in the Los Angeles area and when a proposed move to Sacramento that involved Davis taking ownership of the Sacramento Kings fell apart, Davis moved the team back to Oakland then sued the NFL, claiming the league sabotaged the team's effort to build a stadium at Hollywood Park in Inglewood by not doing enough to help the team move from the antiquated Los Angeles Memorial Coliseum to a new stadium complete with luxury suites.
 The NFL won a 9-3 verdict in 2001, but Los Angeles County Superior Court Judge Richard Hubbell ordered a new trial amid accusations that one juror was biased against the team and Davis, and that another juror committed misconduct.
 A state appeals court overturned that decision, and the California Supreme Court unanimously ruled the verdict against the Raiders stands.

 In the mid-1990s, Davis sued the NFL on behalf of the Raiders, claiming the Raiders had exclusive rights to the Los Angeles market, even though the Raiders were in Oakland.
 Davis and the Raiders lost the lawsuit.

 In 2007, NFL Films chose the feud between Davis and the NFL/Pete Rozelle as their No. 1 greatest feud in NFL history on the NFL Network's Top Ten Feuds, citing almost a half-century of animosity between Davis and the league.
 Some believe that the root of Davis's animosity towards the NFL and his former co-owners in the AFL was the surreptitious way they pushed the AFL–NFL merger behind his back.

 The feud was most recently chronicled in Al Davis vs. the NFL, a documentary on the feud between Davis and Rozelle first broadcast by ESPN on February 4, 2021, as part of its 30 for 30 series.
 The film's narrative structure uses reconstructions of Davis and Rozelle to "tell" its story, using deepfake technology and extensive content from the NFL Films archives.

 Trading Stabler

 In the 1980 offseason, star quarterback Ken Stabler attempted to renegotiate his contract with the Raiders.
-A veteran “gunslinger”, Stabler had won the Raiders' only title until then and had been a mainstay since his 1968 signing with the team as a protégé of Lamonica.
-Davis angered much of the Raider community by dealing him to the Oilers for quarterback Dan Pastorini, a trade many regarded as selfishly seeking revenge while strengthening the team's top AFC rival.
+A veteran “gunslinger”, Stabler had won the Raiders' only title until then and had been a mainstay since his 1968 signing with the team as a protégé of Daryle Lamonica.
+Davis angered much of the Raiders community by dealing him to the Houston Oilers for quarterback Dan Pastorini, a trade many regarded as selfishly seeking revenge while strengthening the team's top AFC rival.
 Pastorini was injured in week 5 and the starting role fell to his backup, Jim Plunkett.
 The former Heisman Trophy-winning but little-achieved professional led the Raiders to a victory in Super Bowl XV.